The 5 Best 140 mm Case Fans in 2022

 The usual rule of thumb is to use static pressure fans for radiators and filtered intakes, while airflow fans are perfect for unobstructed exhaust fans.
 And while you won’t go wrong with this setup, it’s also fine to go with an all-airflow or all-static pressure configuration.
 The best fans, like our top two picks, excel at both and will work fine anywhere you install them.

 If you just want to game, the potential one- or two-degree Celsius temperature differences between the fan types probably won’t matter to you that much.
-In that case, just go with whichever fan type suits your budget and aesthetics.
+In that case, go with whichever fan type suits your budget and aesthetics.

 What’s PWM?